DahyannAraya/copernicus-seasonal-forecast-tools/docs/source/autoapi/seasonal_forecast_tools/core/seasonal_statistics/index.rst

                         - "AT"  : Apparent Temperature
                         - "WBGT": Wet Bulb Globe Temperature (Simple)
    :type index_metric: str
+   :param index_window: Time window for the calculation of the index.
+If int, time window in days.
+If "monthly", time window are months.
+                        Defaults to "monthly".
+   :type index_window: str or int
    :param tr_threshold: Temperature threshold (°C) for computing tropical nights (TR).
                         Default is 20°C, meaning nights with Tmin > 20°C are considered tropical.
    :type tr_threshold: float, optional